WLwind/segment_global_planner/README.md

 # segment_global_planner Version 3
 A ROS global planner plugin for segments tracking.
-This plugin allows you to set several segments as a global plan with rviz tools "2D Nav Goal" or "Publish Point" easily.
-The segments are not only line segments in a narrow sense, but also segments of path that generated from other global planners(e.g. A*).
+This plugin allows you to set several segments as one global plan with rviz tools "2D Nav Goal" or "Publish Point" easily.
+The segments are not just line segments in a narrow sense, but also segments of path that generated from other global planners(e.g. A*).
 ## Setup plugin
-Modify your launch file of move_base.Set the value of rosparam /move_base/base_global_planner to **segment_global_planner/SegmentGlobalPlanner**.
+Modify your launch file of move_base.
+Set the value of rosparam "/move_base/base_global_planner" to **segment_global_planner/SegmentGlobalPlanner**.
 Make sure the name space is correct.
 There are two brief files (yaml and xml) for examples in param folder.
 ## Parameters
 1. /move_base/SegmentGlobalPlanner/base_global_planner
-The real global planner implementation to ganerate path segments.You can feel free to set any general global planner plugins link **global_planner/GlobalPlanner**.
-If you don't set this parameter then line segement generator will be implemented and the performance is just like the version 2 segment_global_planner.
+The real global planner implementation to ganerate path segments.You can feel free to set any general global planner plugins like **global_planner/GlobalPlanner**.
+If you don't set this parameter then line segement generator will be implemented and the performance is just like the previous segment_global_planner.
 2. /move_base/SegmentGlobalPlanner/threshold_point_on_line
 Threshold that robot is considered on the tracking line within.(dynamic_reconfigure) If this value is too low, the robot may often derail and make a plan directly to your final goal.
 3. /move_base/SegmentGlobalPlanner/point_interval